 If your ex will not schedule make-up visits, you, as the non-custodial parent, should never withhold child support.
 Child support is for your child and not your ex.
 You are obligated by law to provide for your child by paying child support.
 If you refuse, you are violating a court order.
 You may be held in contempt of court and risk monetary fines and jail time.

 You should also never take matters into your own hands.
 Self-help is parental kidnapping.
-You can’t violate the court-ordered visitation agreement by keeping your child for as long as you want.
+You can’t violate the court order.
 It should go without saying that kidnapping will not help your case before a judge.

 For More Information About What to Do If a Custodial Parent Refuses Visitation